Schubert Calculus mini-course

 Variations on a Theme of Schubert Calculus

-The coolest part was that the CRM had good quality audio/video setup for all three workshops, and so you can also view my lecture videos that accompany these notes at the following five links, and take the entire course yourself:
+The coolest part was that the CRM had good quality audio/video setup for all three workshops, and so you can also view my lecture videos that accompany these notes at the following YouTube playlist, and take the entire course yourself:

 Hope someone out there finds these lectures useful or interesting.
 I certainly had a blast teaching the course!